 Displayed here is a quiver made from a Gar fish.
 Photo courtesy of Megan Baker

 After two days of filming, Mark ended up with over 12 hours of interview footage with members of the curatorial team, Choctaw knowledge holders, and Choctaw artists.
-These individuals included: Megan Baker (Historic Preservation), Curtis Billy (Chahta Anumpa Aiikhvna), Jennifer Byram (Historic Preservation), Sue Folsom (Cultural Services), Cady Shaw (Cultural Center), Ryan Spring (Historic Preservation), Eveline Steele (Choctaw artist), and Dr. Ian Thompson (Historic Preservation).
+These individuals included: Megan Baker (Historic Preservation), Curtis Billy (Chahta Anumpa Aiikhvna, School of Choctaw Language), Jennifer Byram (Historic Preservation), Sue Folsom (Cultural Services), Cady Shaw (Cultural Center), Ryan Spring (Historic Preservation), Eveline Steele (Choctaw artist), Dr. Ian Thompson (Historic Preservation), and Les Williston (Choctaw artist).
 Each of these individuals answered questions that Jennifer and Megan had prepared prior to the on-camera interviews.
 These questions were tailored to each individual’s expertise whether it be on Choctaw-French history, language, historical methods, artistic methods and techniques, or artistic practice.

 One of our favorite parts of the filming was when our Choctaw artists Sue Folsom, Les Williston and Eveline Steele came in to look at pictures of the Royal Collection items for the first time.
 Before our eyes, we could see their discerning gaze reading the techniques and materials from a computer screen and translating them with their years of material skill and knowledge.
 They offered insights into possible methods for production, explanations of select items’ possible symbolism according to Choctaw philosophy, and how items like the ones in the royal collection might have been used by members of Choctaw society.
 Although we wanted to include more of this footage, we selected Les Williston’s explanation of how Choctaw warriors might have used the bearpaw moccasins in the final exhibit video.